The Best Starch For Jeans for 2026 [Review & Guideline]

 Film-forming ability: PVA can form a thin, transparent film when dissolved in water, making it ideal for use as a coating or adhesive.

-Tensile strength: PVA has high tensile strength, which makes it a popular choice for applications that require strength and durability, such as packaging films.
+Tensile strength: PVA has high tensile strength, making it a popular choice for applications requiring strength and durability, such as packaging films.

 Adhesion: PVA has excellent adhesion to various substrates, including paper, fabric, and metals.